 Create and configure the 4D Database

-- This steps assumes that you’ve already created a database and activated the Rest server.
-Go to your structure and create a new table [Tasks], with two attributes: Title (Alpha), and Complete (Boolean).
+- This step assumes that you’ve already created a database and activated the Rest server.
+Go to your structure and create a new table [Tasks], with two attributes: Title (Alpha) and Complete (Boolean).
 By default, all tables are exposed in REST:

 Important: table and field names must be JSON-compliant (no diacritical characters or spaces).